ChatGPT Project Context Bleeds From Old Chats: 6 Causes + Fix

 - English by default

-The explicit “overridable” tag helps the model let Project Instructions win when they conflict.
+The explicit “overridable” tag helps ChatGPT let Project Instructions win when they conflict.

-Temporary Chat (top-right toggle) by design doesn’t read Memory, doesn’t write Memory, doesn’t keep history.
+Temporary Chat (top-right toggle in the model picker) by design doesn’t read memory, doesn’t write memory, and doesn’t keep history.
 Customer-private info, one-off research, anything you don’t want to influence future answers → always Temporary Chat.

 How to confirm the fix

-• After pruning Memory, open a fresh chat and rerun the same prompt — leaked content gone = truly fixed.
+• After pruning memory or turning off chat history, open a fresh chat and rerun the same prompt — leaked content gone = truly fixed.

 If still broken